Separating Reality from Myth

 Treatments Prescribed by Doctors for Head Lice Removal:

-- Lindane: Though this toxic chemical has been globally banned for use in agriculture, it is still the working ingredient in more than 2 million prescriptions for head lice and scabies.
+- Lindane: Though this toxic chemical has been globally banned for use in agriculture, it is still the working ingredient in more than 2 million products for head lice and scabies.
 New York followed California in banning the chemical compound and it’s forbidden in 52 countries.
-Despite evidence of its health dangers, parts of the U.S. still allow prescriptions containing Lindane in pharmaceutical compounds.
+Despite evidence of its health dangers, parts of the U.S. still allow products containing Lindane in pharmaceutical compounds.
 Lindane can have a number of health impacts, including neurological effects, cancer, blood disorders, endocrine disruption, liver toxicity, reproductive effects and immunological effects.
 Read more about Lindane.

 - Benzyl Alcohol: Fairly new on the market and used to smother adult lice but does nothing for nits.
 Manual lice & nit removal is still necessary.